sourabhmadur/sourabhmadur.github.io/_posts/2022-09-17-us-observations.md

 ---
 layout: post
-title: "Why Write?"
+title: "Some observations about US""
 description: "There is no one who loves pain itself, who seeks after it and wants to have it, simply because it is pain..."
 comments: true
 keywords: "blogging, writing"
 ---

 Its been 4 years since i came to the US back in 2018.
-Before landing in NYC, i was in Mumbai for my undergrad education.
+Before landing in NYC.

 _ Large houses and vast empty spaces for a middle class family.